Table of contents

 Rebalancing Your Portfolio

 Donating stock can be an effective way to rebalance your portfolio.
 If your portfolio has drifted from its target allocation due to significant gains in certain investments, donating stock can help bring it back into balance.
-This strategy allows your capital gains to fund your philanthropy rather than the taxman.
+This strategy allows your capital gains to fund your philanthropy rather than the IRS.

 Simplifying the Donation Process